You’re worried that content marketing is not attracting clients to your business no matter how hard you try?

 See him/her through your minds eyes while creating your content.

-Be able to imagine their fears and aspirations.
-Paint pictures of their struggles and aspirations in your mind’s eyes and let these personal details guide you toward building a connection with them.
+Be able to imagine their needs, fears and aspirations.
+Paint pictures of their struggles and aspirations in your mind’s eyes and let these personal details guide you toward building content that connects with and meets their needs.

 Zero Content Strategy